Our Programs

 Food and Nutrition, Grade 9, Open (HFN1O)

 This course focuses on guidelines for making nutritious food choices.
 Students will investigate factors that influence food choices, including beliefs, attitudes, current trends, traditional eating patterns, food-marketing strategies, and individual needs.
-Students will also explore the environmental impact of a variety of food choices at the local and global level.
-The course provides students with opportunities to develop food-preparation skills and introduces them to the use of social science research methods in the area of food and nutrition.
+Students will also explore the environmental impact of a variety of food choices at the local and global levels.
+The course provides students with opportunities to develop food preparation skills and introduces them to the use of social science research methods in the area of food and nutrition.

 Prerequisite: None